 c.
 The award of any student aid, student loan, or student employment to an athlete is made through the regular agency of the University for aid to all students.
 Such aids are awarded on a basis, which will not discriminate for or against presumed or recognized athletes.
 An athlete is required to give full and honest return for aid received.

 d.
-All athletic funds are controlled by the Vice President for Administration and Finance.
+All athletic funds are controlled by the Vice President for Finance.
 An audit of the receipts and disbursements of these funds is made annually by the auditors of the State and a report made to the President and to the Board of Governors.

 e.
 An effort is made to compete with colleges having similar educational and athletic policies.